 With education, a good support network, and professional help, you too can live your life without any kind of phobia holding you back.

-Top Ten Phobia Statistics:
+Top Ten Phobia Statistics for 2021:

 - Almost 17% of people who develop social phobia also develop depression.